Track chair responsibilities and tasks

 - They can view the progress of reviews in their track and re-assign reviewers if needed.

-- Track chairs can also make decisions and publish the track, therefore moving the submissions into the programme stage.
+- Track chairs can also make decisions and publish the track, therefore moving the submissions into the final submission stage.

 In terms of using the communication centre to send out emails:

 - Track chairs can contact the authors and reviewers on their track, and also to invite reviewers.